Easy Buttermilk Substitute

 How to Make Buttermilk Substitute

-You can also make an easy dairy-free buttermilk substitute to use in your recipes.
-This is perfect for those who have dairy allergies or who need a vegan buttermilk substitution.
+You can also make an easy dairy-free buttermilk substitute in your recipes.
+This is perfect for those with dairy allergies or who need a vegan buttermilk substitution.

 To make a dairy-free and/ or, use your favorite non-dairy milk such as almond milk, soy milk, coconut milk, rice milk, or oat milk in place of the store-bought buttermilk called for in the recipe!
 It’s that easy!